Broad-winged hawk: Reproduction

 These birds have only one mate during the breeding season, possibly because the male also helps a small amount with the rearing of the chicks.
 They breed between April and August, starting when they reach sexual maturity at about two years old.

 To attract and court females, the males perform a courtship display flight including cartwheels, dives, and other aerial acrobatics.
 Birds meet in the air, hook their feet together and spiral down together.
 They also compete and fight with other males for the chance to mate with a female.
 If one of the males is successful, the mating pair has only one brood that season, consisting of one to four eggs.

 Both the male and female build the nest out of sticks and twigs in a deciduous tree.
 Once laid, the brown-spotted eggs are typically 49 × 39 mm and weigh about 42 g.
 The female then develops a brood patch and incubates the eggs for 28 days or longer before they hatch.

 The hatchlings will appear semialtricial, incapable of any complex coordination, but have open eyes and are covered in down feathers.
 Chicks have rapid body growth until they are almost at adult body size, when they are capable of walking, flying, and eating without parental help.
 While in the nest, the female gives most of the parental care, protecting and providing food for the chicks.
 The male may provide some food for the female and offspring, but his visits are short lived.

 Once a prey item is obtained for the nest, the female tears off pieces and feeds the chicks until they are able to rip meat off on their own.
 Often, the chicks fight for possession of the offered morsel, the younger ones usually losing and not getting enough.

 Broad-winged hawks protect their nests in a show of aggression (i.e. diving and chasing) towards any suspected threat, but they generally do not make physical contact.
 Predators of eggs and nestlings include raccoons, crows, porcupines, and American black bears.
 Adults have been known to fall to red-tailed hawks, great horned owls, bald eagles, and golden eagles.
 The hatchlings need 5–6 weeks before they are able to leave the nest.
 Some young, even after that time, remain in the area of the nest for several weeks more.

+In Puerto Rico, broad-winged hawks may be eaten by some growth stage of invasive boa constrictors.